-Donald Trump Says Tape Gambit On James Comey ‘Wasn’t Very Stupid’, Explains Why He Bluffed About Recordings
+Trump Says Tape Gambit On James Comey ‘Wasn’t Very Stupid’, Explains Why He Bluffed About Recordings

 — TMZ (@TMZ) June 23, 2017

-When Earhardt commented that Donald Trump’s tape bluff was a smart move, the President agreed with her assessment, adding the following remarks:
+When Earhardt commented that Donald Trump’s tape bluff was a smart move, the President agreed with her assessment, adding the following remarks.

 “It wasn’t very stupid, I can tell you that.
 He did admit that what I said was right and, if you look further back before he heard about that, maybe he wasn’t admitting that.”